GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_mass_function.rst

 Initialization
 -------------------------------

-First of all, let us define scales, redshifts, masses and a :func:`~src.cosmology.cosmo` instance.
+First of all, let us define scales, redshifts, masses and a :func:`colibri.cosmology.cosmo` instance.
 Also, we load the linear power spectra, which are necessary to compute mass functions and related quantities.

 .. code-block:: python